 That depends greatly.

-1-2 months: Student will be able to play easy guitar scales.
+1-2 months: Students will be able to play easy guitar scales.

-3-6 months: Student will start playing pieces that require more technical elements.
+3-6 months: Students will start playing pieces that require more technical elements.

-1 year: Student will be able to play intermediate level pieces.
+1 year: Students will be able to play intermediate-level pieces.
 These include many popular guitar songs, riffs, blues, and more.
-Student may have a more definitive feel for barre chords around this time as well.
+Students may have a more definitive feel for barre chords around this time as well.

-2-3 years: If the student learned enough guitar theory during ther musical journey, the student will be able to improvise on the guitar very efficiently.
+2-3 years: If the student learned enough guitar theory during their musical journey, the student will be able to improvise on the guitar very efficiently.

 5-6 years: After 5-6 years of guitar lessons, most students can call themselves advanced guitarists.
 By then, a student could be able to play anything they want.